Elie Wiesel and his wife, Marion, established The Elie Wiesel Foundation in 1987, soon after he was awarded the Nobel Prize for Peace in 1986.

 Elie Wiesel with past award recipient Magogodi oa Mphela Mahkene at the 2007 Prize in Ethics Awards Ceremony.

-Elie and Marion Wiesel found hope for future generations in reading the carefully explored and thoughtful essays of the many students who applied for The Elie Wiesel Prize in Ethics Essay Contest, now in its 33rd year.
+Elie and Marion Wiesel found hope for future generations in reading the carefully explored and thoughtful essays of the many students who applied for The Elie Wiesel Prize in Ethics Essay Contest, for more than 35 years now.

 The contest invites college juniors and seniors to establish themselves as tomorrow’s class of ethical leaders by exploring challenging ethical situations through their writing.
 With an alumni network of published authors, teachers, humanitarians, and other professionals, the Prize continues its tradition of inspiring young people to be witnesses and voices for the voiceless.
 We are proud that this scholarship contest has touched thousands of young minds and continues to encourage them to evaluate their moral compass.